-The frequency of hurricanes is increasing as the global temperature rises.
+The frequency of water all in hurricanes is increasing as the global temperature rises.
 High-category hurricanes can cause various forms of residential, physical, and emotional damage.
 Many individuals prepare for emergency events by stocking up on water bottles, batteries, and other temporary supplies.

 Nearly 86% of the plastic materials end up in landfills instead of recycling facilities.
 The production of water bottles also relies heavily on fossil fuels.
 It takes about 17 million barrels of oil to create enough water bottles to meet a large countries’ consumption demands.

 The production process creates greenhouse gas emissions, polluting the atmosphere.
 As emissions change the atmosphere, the planet becomes warmer, creating more extreme storms.
 If individuals cannot find plastic-less water supplies for storm preparation, they contribute to future hurricanes.

 Batteries are another hurricane preparedness product causing ecological degradation.
 Conventional batteries run on lithium, which is a natural element residing beneath Earth’s surface.
 When professionals mine the element, they exploit freshwater sources and release contaminants into the environment.

 As toxins surface, they pollute local water sources like rivers and lakes.
 Researchers found dead cattle and yaks in a river by the Ganzizhou Rongda mine, creating a ripple effect of destruction throughout the ecosystem.
 Individuals can access renewable energy sources and recycled supplies to sustain their consumption needs throughout a hurricane.

 Residents can prepare for storms ahead of time by ensuring they have adequate home insurance and installing photovoltaic (PV) solar panels.
 The renewable energy system helps individuals access electricity during power outages.
 It also increases a home’s sustainability, shrinking its carbon footprint.